makise-homura/rumia/README.md

     or it could be a beautifized name using symbols that are not allowed in a typical hostname (e.g. host "twilight-sparkle" may have fancy name of "Твайлайт" in Russian language).
 Makes no sense if `ssh_enabled` doesn't exist.
-If fancy name or generic name is longer than 8 characters, it will be truncated.
+If fancy name or hostname (when fancy name is not used) is longer than 8 characters, it will be truncated.

     * `temp_nodes`: Number of temperatures that are readable from a computer.
     If missing, no temperature or battery level check is performed.
-Usually it is a symlink to `../../templates.d/nodes.*` file which contain the desired number.
+Usually it is a symlink to `../../templates.d/nodes.*` file which contains the desired number.
+Has no effect if `temp_enabled` is missing.

     * `temp_alert`: Alerting temperature value.
 Temperatures lower that that are shown in gray, higher (but below critical) are shown in yellow.
-Has no effect if `temp_nodes` is missing.
-Usually it is a symlink to `../../templates.d/temp_alert.*` file which contain the desired temperature.
+Has no effect if `temp_enabled` is missing.
+Usually it is a symlink to `../../templates.d/temp_alert.*` file which contains the desired temperature.

     * `temp_crit`: As above, but a critical temperature value.
 Temperatures higher that that are shown in red.
-Has no effect if `temp_nodes` is missing.
-Usually it is a symlink to `../../templates.d/temp_crit.*` file which contain the desired temperature.
+Has no effect if `temp_enabled` is missing.
+Usually it is a symlink to `../../templates.d/temp_crit.*` file which contains the desired temperature.

-    * `require`: A list of binaries (one for a line) which is to be checked when a certain computer is polled.
-Each of them is examined using `which` command, and if at least one of them isn't found, then polling of this computer is skipped, and the corresponding message is shown in the table.
+    * `require`: A list of binaries (one for a line) which is to be checked for existence on the host where RUMIA is running when a certain computer is polled.
+Each of them is examined using `which` command, and if at least one of them isn't found, then polling of this computer is skipped, and the corresponding message is displayed in the table.

     * `ssh_password`: A root password for SSH session.
 Has an effect only if `ssh_cmd` is a symlink to `ssh_cmd.sshpass`.